spacetelescope/jwst/docs/coron/source/main.rst

 Inputs and Outputs
 ------------------

-The klip task takes two inputs: a science target product, in the form of a 3D CubeModel data model, and a set of aligned PSF images, in the form of a 4D QuadModel data model.
-Each ``layer`` in the 4th dimension of the PSF data contains all of the aligned PSF images corresponding to a given integration (3rd dimension) in the science target cube.
+The ``klip`` task takes two inputs: a science target product, in the form of a 3D CubeModel data model, and a set of aligned PSF images, in the form of a 4D QuadModel data model.
+Each 'layer' in the 4th dimension of the PSF data contains all of the aligned PSF images corresponding to a given integration (3rd dimension) in the science target cube.
 The output from the klip step is a 3D CubeModel data model, having the same dimensions as the input science